blackbeltscripting/sync/README.md

 ## Development of Sync.py

-Also, the next version will have the capacity of doing multiple sites:
+The next version will have the capacity of doing multiple sites:

 	python3 Sync.py -d www.site1.com www.site2.com -u www.site3.com www.site4.com

+It will also have the options of not logging/or auto-git

+	python3 Sync.py -d www.yoursite.com --nolog --nogit

 ## Help